Ranjana993/full-Stack---interview-questions-/JavaScript/readme.md

 ### 7. What are template literals?
 **Answer** : Template literals, also known as template strings, are a feature in JavaScript that allow for easier and more flexible string formatting and interpolation.
 They are enclosed by backticks (`) instead of single or double quotes.

+### Higher-Order Functions :
+**Answer** : Higher-order functions are a fundamental concept in functional programming.
+They are functions that can take other functions as arguments, return functions as results, or both.
+Understanding higher-order functions can significantly enhance your ability to write concise, flexible, and reusable code.

 ### JavaScript this Keyword
 **Answer** : In JavaScript, this keyword refers to the current context or scope within which code is executing.
 Its value is determined by how a function is called, and it can dynamically change depending on the invocation context